Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Route to chaos

 \subsection{Route to EoS in real datasets}

-This section presents additional bifurcation diagrams for different architectures and datasets. \Cref{fig:route_to_chaos_fcn_mnist,fig:route_to_chaos_fcn_fmnist,fig:route_to_chaos_fcn_cifar10} show the bifurcation diagrams, sharpness trajectories and the associated power spectrum of $4$-layer ReLU FCNs in SP trained on MNIST, Fashion-MNIST and CIFAR-10 datasets with MSE loss using GD.
-Similarly, \Cref{fig:route_to_chaos_cnn,fig:route_to_chaos_resnet} show these results for CNNs and ResNets trained on CIFAR-10 with MSE loss using SGD with batch size $B=512$.
+This section presents additional bifurcation diagrams for different architectures and datasets.
 These results show the reminiscent of the period-doubling route to chaos observed in different architectures and datasets.
 In all figures, we choose the smallest and largest learning rate exhibiting EoS for plotting the trajectories and power spectrum.
 The structured route to chaos in realistic experiments can be disrupted due to a variety of reasons.
 Below, we discuss a few of them.

 \paragraph{Measurement of only the top eigenvalue of Hessian:} In our experiments, we only measured the top eigenvalue of the Hessian.
 However, when multiple eigenvalues of Hessian enter EoS, plotting only the top eigenvalue of Hessian is a projection that could obscure all the structured routes to chaos that the system may exhibit.